“OK...OK...I’ve got it.” I spun on my heel to face Axel after having an epiphany.

-Deciding I ought to focus my attention onto something more helpful, I rounded on Gabe.
+Deciding I ought to focus my attention on something more helpful, I rounded on Gabe.

 “Ahh,” Gabe smirked.
 “Miss King.
 The jealous ex-best friend of Mr. Thorne.”

 “What?”
 I blinked and shook my head quickly.
 My girly brain registered ‘ex’ before the rest of the information had the chance to filter through.
-“Ex-best friend, as in no longer friends?”
-I asked, curious.
+“Ex-best friend as in 'no longer friends?'”
+I asked, curiously.